- Search The Registry

 Jack L. Cooper

-*Jack Cooper was born on this date in1888.
-He was an African American ventriloquist, vaudeville performer, and radio announcer.
+*Jack Cooper was born on this date in 1888.
+He was a Black ventriloquist, vaudeville performer, and radio announcer.

 After breaking into radio at a white-owned station in Washington, D.C., Cooper returned to Chicago to make his mark.
 His groundbreaking show, "The All-Negro Hour," debuted on Chicago's airwaves on November 3, 1929.
-Over the subsequent thirty years, he became the city's first black sportscaster, newscaster, and radio executive.
-Cooper's enthusiasm for radio was matched by his commitment to African American youth.
+Over the next thirty years, he became the city's first Black sportscaster, newscaster, and radio executive.
+Cooper's enthusiasm for radio was matched by his commitment to Black youth.
 A resident of the nearby Morgan Park neighborhood, Cooper actively supported community groups including the South Side Boy's Club and the Morgan Park Youth Association.
 He went on to own his own radio station.

 In 1966, the Chicago Park District acquired 4.3 acres of land in the West Pullman neighborhood with the help of the U.S. Department of Housing and Urban Development.
 Jack Cooper died January 12, 1970.
 In 1975, the park district officially designated the site Cooper Park in his name.